 Determination.
 Motivation.
 Commitment.
 Hard work.
 Inspiration.
 Joy.
 All vital elements in the pursuit of success.
 But these elements have to have a focus towards something actionable.
 Otherwise, they remain ideas we post memes about, but never take root in our lives to drive us toward success.

 And it starts with changing your habits.
 Changing your daily routine.
 Now this may sound simple, and even simplistic.
 But the truth is, if you can shift the ways in which you start and end your day, you’ll see significant transformations in how you work and how you live.

 For actors- for any artist, really- you (we all) are independent contractors, entrepreneurs.
 You have to organize your lives on a daily basis and muster up the energy to create a career for yourself.
 No easy task.
 But you can (and you really must) make changes that will allow you to approach your life with new awareness and energy.
 Your success depends on it.

 Take a look at how you begin and end each day.
 You’ll see that you’re doing the same things most every morning, and most every evening.
-We humans are creatures of habit, as all animals are.
+We humans are often creatures of habit.
 And no matter what we hope to do differently, we tend to slip back into our daily habitual behavior.
-The good news: once we change any habits that don’t serve us, we create new rituals that become genuinely productive, often life-changing patterns in our lives.
+The good news is, once we change habits that don’t serve us, we can create new rituals that become genuinely productive, often life-changing patterns in our lives.

 So ask yourself: What do you do every morning?
 Do you reach for your phone and start checking emails, the news, social media, and get lost in the spin of it?
 Then before you look up, an hour’s gone by?
 Do you wake up anxious with to-do lists, or want-to-dos, and get stuck in a spiral of anxiety?
 Do you call or text someone first thing before you’ve actually had a chance to connect with yourself?
 Be honest.
 What are your current morning habits?
 Write them down.
 Now, can you let go of whatever is a distraction, whatever puts your focus outward instead of inward?